Skip to content

 Where to Trade Nasdaq 100 (NDX) Perpetual Futures

 Nasdaq 100 (NDX) perpetual futures are live on 2 venues.
-Open interest, 24h volume and funding update every two minutes — compare them below and trade NDX directly.
+The venue cards compare open interest, 24h volume, and funding.
+The data updates every two minutes, and each card links directly to NDX trading.

 Gains Network logo